Heat, rain chances and Saharan dust!

 Tracking the Tropics

-We are now monitoring two regions with a low chance for organization.
+We are now monitoring a cluster of thunderstorms off the coast of Africa with a low chance for organization.
 These will interact with dry air and Saharan dust, which should help diminish any significant development; however, if a storm can develop it would be named is EMILY.
-Neither system will impact Texas.

 For up-to-the-minute alerts for the rest of our hurricane season, download our KPRC Hurricane Tracker 2 App.